Kernix13/markdown-cheatsheet/README_EXAMPLE.md

 <!-- other variables here like Database credentials -->
 ```

+4. Replace the string `your_api_key` with your API key, and `port_number` to the port you are using.
+5. Delete the file `.env.example`.

-> Continue with all the steps that someone needs to see and interact with your project, in cluding how to get their own API key
+> _Continue with all the steps that someone needs to see and interact with your project, including how to get their own API key_

 **Alternate titles**:

-- How to Run or How to Use or How to Run The Project
+- _How to Run_ or _How to Use_ or _How to Run The Project_
 - Installation
 - Installation and Getting Started
 - Quickstart